Brickworks/Nucleus/docs/concepts.md

 # Mission Concepts

-TerraMICRO was conceived as a payload-agnostic high altitude balloon architecture.
-In addition, TerraMICRO should host one or more technical or scientific experiments.
+Nucleus was conceived as a payload-agnostic high altitude balloon architecture.
+In addition, Nucleus should host one or more technical or scientific experiments.
 These experiments need not be related to uHAB---they serve as a means to validate the design and architecture while stressing the system in a real-world use case.